1992 United States men's Olympic basketball team: Olympics

 The team trained for the Olympics in Monaco for six days, practicing two hours a day and playing exhibition games against other national teams.
 During their time away from the court, the squad spent time enjoying the nude beaches, Monte Carlo's casinos, and dining with royalty.
 There was no curfew; as Daly stated, "I'm not putting in a curfew because I'd have to adhere to it, and Jimmy'z [a noted Monte Carlo nightclub] doesn't open until midnight."

 For one scrimmage, the group divided into two teams: Blue (led by Johnson, with Barkley, Robinson, Mullin, and Laettner) and White (led by Jordan, with Malone, Ewing, Pippen, and Bird).
 Drexler and Stockton did not play because of injuries.
 Daly told the teams to play "All you got now.
 All you got."
 White won, 40 to 36, in what Jordan recalled as "the best game I was ever in" and Sports Illustrated later called "the Greatest Game Nobody Ever Saw".

-Because of the team's unique celebrity, the Dream Team did not stay in the Olympic Village due to security concerns.
+Because of security concerns due to the team's celebrity, the Dream Team did not stay in the Olympic Village.
 The Olympic Village had only four guards at the gate when the team arrived to pick up their credentials; one of the guards, upon seeing the Dream Team, grabbed his camera and his child while the team members were mobbed by other Olympic athletes.
-Daly also stated that the beds in the Village were a problem, as two of his athletes were over seven feet tall and he considered comfort a priority to keep the team rested.
+Daly also stated that the beds in the Village were too short to allow his tall players to get proper rest.

 As a result, the team stayed at Barcelona's Hotel Ambassador, where USA Basketball occupied 80 of the hotel's 98 rooms.
 Fans were not allowed to enter the lobby, but did gather outside the hotel, hoping to see their favorite players.
 "It was like Elvis and the Beatles put together," Daly said.
 Opposing basketball players and athletes from other sports often asked to have photographs taken with the players.

 In an interview years later, Charles Barkley recounted that "we got death threats".
 Despite that assertion, Barkley walked around the city alone.
 When asked where his bodyguards were, he held up his fists and answered, "This is my security."

 Jordan was the only player who studied the opposition, carefully watching game tapes.
 He and the other Americans enjoyed the opportunity to get to know each other in a casual setting, often playing cards all night and, for Jordan, playing several rounds of golf daily with little rest.